Your JSA claim

 Your work coach will arrange appointments with you every 1 to 2 weeks.

 At these appointments, you must show your work coach what you’ve been doing to look for work, for example proof of job applications and interviews.

 If you’re a victim of domestic abuse you might be able to get a break of up to 13 weeks from job seeking - speak to your work coach if you need this support.

 When payment can be stopped

-Your JSA payments will be stopped for a period if you do not do something your work coach or the Work Programme asks you to do.
+Your JSA payments can be stopped for a period if you do not do something your work coach asks you to do.
 This is called being ‘sanctioned’.
 For example, if you: